A powerful coaching question ignites the imagination of your client and helps them to overcome boundaries.

 Assisting clients to identify and clarify attainable goals is one of the primary roles of any coach.

-Sometimes a client finds it difficult to make decisions.
-When this happens, the right questions from the coach can make a big difference for them.
-These questions guide the client.
-Stoltzfus recommends the following:
+Sometimes clients find it difficult to make decisions.
+When this happens, the right questions from the coach can make a big difference.
+Stoltzfus (2008) recommends the following:

 - How will you make the decision?

 - What factors will make the most difference to you?

 - What do you need to know to make a great decision?